Hoffberger Center Resources and Opportunities

 The Hoffberger Center awards small faculty grants to support Center programming and scholarship.

 The Center collaborates with a vital network of ethics centers around the United States and globally.
-For example, directors Steven Scalet and Joshua Kassner are leading a panel discussion with Portland State University Professor Monica Mueller on “Lessons and Collaborations for Revitalizing and Creating an Ethics Center” at the 31st Annual APPE International Conference, as well as participation in the APPE “Ethics Center Directors Summit.”
+For example, in 2022, directors Steven Scalet and Joshua Kassner led a panel discussion with Portland State University Professor Monica Mueller on “Lessons and Collaborations for Revitalizing and Creating an Ethics Center” at the 31st Annual APPE International Conference, as well as participation in the APPE “Ethics Center Directors Summit.”
 In 2023, they led a panel at the 32nd Annual APPE International Conference on “Integrating an Ethics Center with Academic Curriculum”.

 Center staff members are available to facilitate and conduct ethics-related lectures, talks, and consultations.
 Over the years, this work has included corporate seminars, consultation with the City of Baltimore, frequent media requests, classroom guest lectures, invited speaking engagements, and other consultations.
-In spring 2022, Center director Steven Scalet and director of the Research Fellows Program, Joshua Kassner, are leading a luncheon discussion on "Ethics in the Public Sector," as part of the Maryland Certified Public Manager® Program administered by the Schaefer Center for Public Policy .
-Please email Professors Scalet or Kassner for inquiries about speaking engagements.
+In spring 2022, Center director Steven Scalet and director of the Research Fellows Program, Joshua Kassner, led a luncheon discussion on "Ethics in the Public Sector," as part of the Maryland Certified Public Manager® Program administered by the Schaefer Center for Public Policy.
+In 2023, they led discussions on “Ethics and Organizational Psychology.”

 - Nov.
 14-18: Arts and Ethics Week

 - Feb.
 3, noon-1:00 p.m.: HCEE Ethics Series: Introduction and Welcome